ruuda/musium/docs/configuration.md

 ### audio_device

 The <abbr>Alsa</abbr> card used for playback.
 When the configured card cannot be found, Musium will list all of the cards that are available.
-Musium uses the
-<abbr>Alsa</abbr> hardware device directly, there is no need nor support for
+You can also list cards manually with `aplay --list-devices`.
+The name of the device is listed between square brackets.
+Musium uses the <abbr>Alsa</abbr> hardware device directly, there is no need nor support for PulseAudio.
-PulseAudio.

 ### audio_volume_control